DanielShamsoddini/ALifeFinalProject/README.md

     Accounting for Evolution in Shape:
         Limit # of blocks for both
         Limit # of motors for both
-        Sensor Likelihoods are equal in both control and evolution, also set a potential cap on # of sensors per bot in both Run several times, to see if evolution takes truly different path
+        Sensor Likelihoods are equal in both control and evolution, cap # of sensors Run several times, to see if evolution takes truly different path

     Accounting for Synaptic Weights:
-        Either fixed weight for synapses or random discrete weight numbers from a list, ex. (-1,-0.5,0.5,1) Fixed Weight of 1 in both control and evolved
+        Weights are randomly decided at start and can not be changed through mutation, evolution does not affect synaptic weights

 Technical Specifications: